datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    however some common traits that apply to most system.
 These traits include authorization parameters, location parameters such as IP-addresses, URLs and database names and system types.
-   If your system is a microservice you may set environmental variables whose values can be accessed inside the microservice.
+   If your system is a microservice you may set environment variables whose values can be accessed inside the microservice.

 Secrets: